saylesss88/nix-book/src/nix/hardening_NixOS.md

 Reverse Proxy: Handles incoming web traffic to one or more backend services (usually handled by NGINX, Apache, Caddy).

-Popular Proxy Packages on NixOS Squid (caching HTTP proxy)
+Popular Proxy Packages on NixOS:

+Squid (caching HTTP proxy)

 Privoxy (privacy-enhancing HTTP proxy; can chain with Tor)